bbc/gel-grid/README.md

 ## How to enable the 1280px grid

-Ensure the scss configuration option `$gel-grid-enable--1280-breakpoint` is set to true and ensure the presence of the class `"b-pw-1280"` on a parent element (see: [http://www.bbc.co.uk/frameworks/orb/css#orb-1280]), this will also ensure that the navigation bar and footer bar are also displayed in 1280px width.
+Ensure the scss configuration option `$gel-grid-enable--1280-breakpoint` is set to true.
+You can also optionally choose to only enable 1280 styling in the presence of a class specified by `$gel-grid-1280-toggle-class`.

-To disable checking for the presence of the 'b-pw-1280' set the configuration option `$gel-grid-enable--1280-style-class` to false.